kaleiesteves/java/README.md

 Automated build system for compiling and running Java projects.
 This includes a minimal virtual environment with a `build` command.

 The main idea is that you'll be able to write and test programs while using a personal machine as if it's running Linux.
 It helps keeps things consistent across different platforms.

-This project aims to be a minimal starting point, and can be configured for more
+This project aims to provide a minimal starting point that can be used as a template for a custom build system.
+I also have [this repo in progress](https://github.com/kaleiesteves/gradle) for a Gradle build system.

 ## Installation
 I suggest installing this in a sub-folder inside your user's home directory.